WRCB: Subchannels

-WRCB ended regular programming on its analog signal, over VHF channel 3, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WRCB began broadcasting a digital signal on May 1, 2002.
+It ceased regular programming on its analog signal on June 12, 2009, the national digital television transition date, with a limited analog nightlight service of transition information which broadcast after that date under the SAFER Act.
 The station's digital signal remained on its pre-transition VHF channel 13, using virtual channel 3.

-As part of the SAFER Act, WRCB kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.